torinkwok/Cocoa-Doc-Translation/Mac-Technology-Overview.framework/Creating Software Products for the Mac Platform.md

 The app and system plug-ins listed below represent some of the many opportunities for developing plug-ins.

 * **Address Book action plug-ins.** An Address Book plug-in lets you add custom actions that act on the data in a person’s Address Book card.
 For example, the existing Large Type action displays the selected phone number in large type.
 Each action plug-in performs a single action, which can open a simple window within the Address Book app.
 If an action needs to do anything else, it must launch your app to perform the action.
-To learn how to create an Address Book action plug-in, see “Creating and Using Address Book Action Plug-ins”.
+To learn how to create an Address Book action plug-in, see “[ Creating and Using Address Book Action Plug-ins ]( https://developer.apple.com/library/mac/documentation/UserExperience/Conceptual/AddressBook/Tasks/Actions.html#//apple_ref/doc/uid/20001681 )”.

 * **App plug-ins.** An app plug-in can extend the features of any app that supports a plug-in model.
 In addition to third-party apps, several Apple apps also support plug-ins, such as iTunes, Final Cut Pro, and Aperture.
 For information about developing plug-ins for Apple apps, visit the Apple Developer website.